resbaz/August2017_introPython/README.md

 # Introduction to Python, August Edition

+This Python Beginner's workshop wil be running from 10am - 4.30pm on Tuesday 22nd and Friday 25th August, at the CoLab training space, also known as Room 329, Level 3, Eastern Resource Centre, Building 171.
+Enter at the glass doors next to the Resource cafe, head to the back of the lobby (keep the ERC library entrance on your left) and enter at back right.

+This workshop is designed for those trying to explore and learn about the wonders of Python for the very first time.
+The content is suitable for a range of learners - from those who have never programmed before, to those who are already proficient in other coding languages.

 This workshop will be using Python 3.6 inside the Jupyter Notebook.
 You can find installation instructions inside the [Python_Installation.md](https://github.com/resbaz/August2017_introPython/blob/master/Python_Installation.md)